How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 A professional online video platform (OVP) like Dacast gives you access to all of these features and more.
 You can customize our white-label video player and embed it into your website or app.
 We also support simulcasting to platforms like Twitch and Facebook with the help of dedicated software.

 This approach gives streamers more control over their content, and it ensures full ownership of every single stream.
-When you stream on Twitch and other similar platforms, you’re actually agreeing to forfeit partial ownership, which is not ideal in all situations.
+When you stream on Twitch and other similar platforms, you’re agreeing to forfeit partial ownership, which is not ideal in all situations.

 How to Simulcast a Twitch Stream